Apprenticeships

 Sometimes it’s hard to know what the right step is to better your career or improve your skills.
 Working abroad is a great addition to any CV, and writing a student CV is tough if you don't have anything good to write about, but now you will!
 Although some people may think that working abroad is the equivalent of taking a break in a career or putting it on hold, it can actually hugely benefit your CV and future job prospects.

-The Erasmus programme is a programme run by higher education facilities to undergo a year of study in a European country, don't worry, this isn't based on your UCAS Tariff Points.
-Fully supported by the education system, it allows you to experience a fixed period of time in study or work, a bit like year 10 work experience.
-Most of the hard work will be organised for you and you won’t be too far away from home, so again, this is a great option for those who want to give it a try!
+The Turing Scheme allows you to experience a fixed period of time in study or work, a bit like year 10 work experience and is fully supported by the education system.
+Most of the hard work with organising will be for you and you won’t be too far away from home, so again, this is a great option for those who want to give it a try!

 Working abroad is definitely something to consider carefully.
 If you are a home bird and struggle with a weekend away from the family, living and working abroad might not be for you, no matter how exciting the job.
 It is, however, always a good idea to challenge yourself, so if you’re on the fence, find out how easy it is to come home should you change your mind.

-For those looking for adventure, working abroad could be a great idea, you will be able to see parts of the world without the stress of having no money, whilst gaining skills and experience that will be favourable to an employer back home.
-Carefully consider all of your options and research into locations and available jobs before making up your mind.
+Carefully consider all of your options and research locations and available jobs before making up your mind.
 It is always worth talking to a school or college careers adviser and even having a chat with friends and family.
 No matter what your experience abroad may be, it will more often than not be beneficial to all aspects of your life!